Hyperparameter Optimization in Machine Learning: Hyperparameter Optimization in the Literature

-\begin{itemize} \item \citet{bergstra_random_2012}, later extended in \citep{bergstra_making_2013}, brought the attention of the community to random search as a sensible baseline compared to manual or grid search which, at the time of writing, where widespread approaches to HPO.
+\begin{itemize} \item The paper by \citet{bergstra_random_2012}, later extended by \citet{bergstra_making_2013}, brought the attention of the community to random search as a sensible baseline compared to manual or grid search which, at the time of writing, were widespread approaches to HPO.
 We cover grid, random and more advanced quasi-random search techniques in Chapter \ref{ch:ea}. \item \citet{snoek_practical_2012} used Gaussian-process based Bayesian optimization to optimize the hyperparameters of a 3-layer convolutional neural network~\citep{krizhevsky-nips12} on CIFAR-10.
-They improved the manual found hyperparameter by a human expert which marked state-of-the-art at this point by reducing the test error by $3\%$.
-This papers sparked interest in Bayesian optimization for HPO.
-Chapter \ref{ch:mbm} is devoted to model-based HPO and Bayesian optimization in the HPO context. \item As we mentioned in the introduction, \citet{chen:2018:bayesian_optimization_alphago} used Gaussian-process-based Bayesian optimization to optimize the hyperparameter of the Monte-Carlo Tree-Search of Alpha GO.
-This improved the win-rate of Alpha GO from $50\%$ to $66.5\%$ in self-play games. \item \citet{zoph2016neural} parameterized the architecture of a convolutional and recurrent neural networks to discover new architectures.
-To sample new architectures they trained a recurrent neural network controller based on reinforcement learning.
-This work marked the beginning of a sub-field of research dubbed neural architecture search (NAS), which we discuss in Section \ref{sec:nas}. \item \citet{jamieson2016non} and later \citet{li2017hyperband} introduced bandit-based approaches to hyperparameter optimization.
+They reduced test error by $3\%$ compared to the previous state-of-the-art that was achieved using manual search.
+These papers sparked interest in Bayesian optimization for HPO.
+Chapter~\ref{ch:mbm} is devoted to model-based HPO and Bayesian optimization in the HPO context. \item \citet{jamieson2016non} and later \citet{li2017hyperband} introduced bandit-based approaches to hyperparameter optimization.
 These methods draw inspiration from the multi-armed bandit literature, particularly the successive halving algorithm \citep{karnin-icml13}.
 They adaptively allocate resources to promising configurations while terminating unpromising ones early, emphasizing the concepts of budget and efficient compute allocation.
-These works have been particularly influential in the development of multi-fidelity optimization methods, which we discuss in Chapter \ref{ch:multi_fidelity}. \end{itemize}
+These works have been particularly influential in the development of multi-fidelity optimization methods, which we discuss in Chapter \ref{ch:multi_fidelity}. \item \citet{zoph2016neural} parameterized the architecture of a convolutional and recurrent neural networks to discover new architectures.
+To sample new architectures they trained a recurrent neural network controller based on reinforcement learning.
+This work marked the beginning of a sub-field of research dubbed neural architecture search (NAS), which we discuss in Section \ref{sec:nas}. \item As we mentioned in the introduction, \citet{chen:2018:bayesian_optimization_alphago} used Gaussian-process-based Bayesian optimization to optimize the hyperparameter of the Monte-Carlo Tree-Search of Alpha GO.
+This improved the win-rate of Alpha GO from $50\%$ to $66.5\%$ in self-play games. \end{itemize}